-The Division of Cardiothoracic Surgery consists of four board certified cardiothoracic surgeons, two physician’s assistants, a nurse practitioner, a nurse clinician and two administrative assistants.
+The Division of Cardiothoracic Surgery consists of four board certified cardiothoracic surgeons, two physician’s assistants, a nurse practitioner, a nurse clinician and four administrative assistants.
 The cardiothoracic surgeons have a combined surgical experience of over seventy years.
 This heart team, including the perfusionists and anesthesiologists, works extremely well together and has an excellent collaborative relationship with our cardiology colleagues.
 Our mantra is team work, cooperation and communication.

 The members of the CT Division take great pride in their role as didactic and clinical teachers.
 From the attending surgeons to the nurse practitioner, each member understands the need and responsibility to teach medical students and residents the art of cardiothoracic surgery.
 We engage these individuals in multiple venues, be it the operating room, the classroom or the bedside.
 The division members also mentor residents and students with advice and council on goals and career choices.

 While the division of CT Surgery is not performing any bench research at this time, we have established a robust program in translational research with our cardiology colleagues.
 This presently involves funded research in heart failure.
 We are also partnering with Cardiology on clinical trials involving the TAVI procedure in selected individuals and left main stenting versus conventional bypass surgery.